-- Gather, examine and analyse information from States, relevant United Nations bodies, regional organizations and other interested parties regarding the implementation of the measures decided in resolution 2399 (2018) , in particular incidents of non-compliance;
+- Gather, examine and analyse information from States, relevant United Nations bodies, regional organizations and other interested parties regarding the implementation of the measures decided in resolution 2399 (2018) , and renewed by resolution 2507 (2020), in particular incidents of non-compliance;

 - Submit progress updates to the Committee, especially in situations of urgency, or as the Panel deems necessary;